hylang/hy/CONTRIBUTING.rst

 reproduce it with the very latest, bleeding-edge version of Hy from the ``master`` branch on GitHub.
 Bugs in stable versions of Hy are fixed on ``master`` before the fix makes it into a new stable release.)
-If there aren't any, then you can make a new issue.
+If there aren't any duplicates, then you can make a new issue.

 It's totally acceptable to create an issue when you're unsure whether something is a bug or not.
 We'll help you figure it out.